Steve Spangler

-Steve Spangler (born December 8, 1966) is an American television personality, author and STEM teacher.
+Steve Spangler is an American television personality, author and STEM teacher.
 He was the CEO of Steve Spangler Science until 2018 when the company was sold to Really Good Stuff, LLC, a division of Excelligence Learning Corporation.
 Spangler posted the first Diet Coke and Mentos video on YouTube in September 2005 and his 2002 televised demonstration of the eruption went viral, launching a chain of several other Diet Coke and Mentos experiment viral videos.
 He earned two Heartland Emmy Awards and a total of five Emmy nominations.
 Spangler is an inductee of the National Speakers Association Speaker Hall of Fame.

 Career

 Education work

 Steve Spangler igniting methane-filled bubbles in the hands of a young teacher at Science in the Rockies 2011.

 Spangler's career began as a science teacher in the Cherry Creek School District in Colorado.

 In 1992, Spangler began working as an adjunct faculty member at the Regis University in the Department of Chemistry.
 He was the Executive Director of the National Hands-on Science Institute until 2001.